PhonyLou/blog.qilin.lou/content/code/TDD-in-Scala-1.en.md

 Does there any duplication between test and production code?
 Looks no, we eliminated them by reducing hard code.

 So now we finish our first cycle of TDD.
-Commit our change to Github and prepare to next one.
+Commit our change to Github and prepare for the next one.